opendaylight/gnmi/docs/user-guide.rst

 Add client certificates  gNMI keystore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Certificates used in this example can be found `here <../gnmi-modules/odl-gnmi-device-simulator/src/main/resources/certs>`_.
+Certificates used in this example can be found here ``/gnmi-modules/odl-gnmi-device-simulator/src/main/resources/certs>``.
 Only the client certificates are added to keystore with RPC.
 This RPC stores certificates in configuration data-store and encrypt their private key and passphrase.
 Adding required certificates for gNMI device to gNMI application is performed by postman request ``'Add Keystore'``.

 .. code-block:: bash